maxenceleguery/fire-detection/README.md

 The loading of the data is performed in the `dataset.py` file.
 The different models used are stored in `models.py`.

 The script `classif.py` trains a classifier using the labels of the validation dataset.
+To load a model to be trained, use the `--checkpoint` argument to provide the path to the model weights.
+To only test a model, one can use the argument `--epochs 0`.